Apress/pro-asp.net-core-6/typos.md

 and it is in range, then the action method returns a ViewResult.

 (Thanks to Jiong Hui Luo for reporting this problem)

+---

+**Chapter 31**

+On page 944, the sentence before Listing 31-2 should be:

+> Create the **Views/Home/Index.cshtml** files, as shown in Listing 31-2.

+(Thanks to Jiong Hui Luo for reporting this problem)

+---

+**Chapter 39**

+On page 1208, the text before Listing 39-7 includes this sentence:

+>   ASP.NET Core Identity provides a middleware component that detects the cookie created by the SignInManager<T> class and populates the HttpContex object with details of the authenticated user.

+which should be:

+> ASP.NET Core Identity provides a middleware component that detects the cookie created by the SignInManager<T> class and populates the **HttpContext** object with details of the authenticated user.

+(Thanks to Jiong Hui Luo for reporting this problem)